A model is a model—not reality but a tool for understanding it.

 Every level in the Methodical pyramid consists of skills and contents that do not appear in previous levels.

-The sequence level – Kata – contains strings of basic move sequences.
-Here adversaries practice range, timing and most important, continuity.
+The sequence level - Kata - contains strings of basic move sequences.
+Here an adversary practice range, timing and the most important, continuity.

 Orchestrated chaos level - On the sparring level, the randori, an element of uncertainty is added to the practice of range, timing and continuity.
 The adversary, his moves unforeseen, forces his partner to use all the skills acquired in previous levels and to merge them on the spot.